sebasslash/thinkorswim/README.md

 ### If needed, Post-Installation Steps

-I figured I could probably included a script in the image, but for now I'll highlight the steps here:
+I figured I could probably include a script in the image, but for now I'll highlight the steps here:

 It looks like during the image build, thinkorswim doesn't install properly (or I simply found the binary after re-running the installer).
 So, after running `./run.sh`, as a sanity check: